Rehearsal Venue / Times

 The Coventry & Warwickshire Youth Orchestra is a groundbreaking partnership between the former City of Coventry Youth Orchestra, Coventry Performing Arts and Warwickshire Music.
 The primary goal of the orchestra is to enrich the lives of participating musicians and audiences through the enjoyment of rehearsing and performing orchestral repertoire at the highest possible level.
 The orchestra is always pleased to welcome new members at anytime during the season providing there are vacancies, expecting around Grade 6 for string players, Grade 7 for brass & wind.

 Usually meet on the 1st and 3rd Thursdays in each month at 2.00pm at Salwarpe Village Hall committee room, near Droitwich.

 We welcome all retired and semi-retired wind instrument players able to read simple music.

 An orchestral course held every Easter

-A long-established adult annual residential orchestral course held at Easter in various locations.
-The 2015 course will be in Ellesmere, Shropshire.
+A long-established adult annual residential orchestral course held over the course of a week at Easter in Ellesmere School in Shropshire.
 The aim of the course is not only to tackle large-scale repertoire that most amateurs do not often get the opportunity to play, but just as importantly to have fun socialising and playing.
-We are pleased to be able to offer free string scholarships in 2015 for young people and reduced-rate places for students of other instruments.
-Please check our website for vacancies for this year's course and get in touch.
+A great deal of repertoire is sight-read over the course of the week, along with closer study on main works, which in 2018 include Strauss: Don Juan, Rachmaninov: Isle of the Dead and Nielsen: Symphony No. 4.
+We are pleased to be able to offer some free and some partially-subsidised string and harp scholarships in 2018 for students and young people.
+Please check our facebook page and website for vacancies for this year's course